dk14/wolfram-mega/docs/traders.md

 //verify signature...
 ```

-### Get fact
+### Get attestation
-> Trader does NOT have to poll oracle for the facts.
+> Trader does NOT have to poll oracle for attestations of facts.
 They only needed **once, in order to unlock transaction**.
 Trader can either check time periodically (if contract depends on date) or check market conditions from on-line data-feeds.
 NO need to pull data-feeds from Mega-p2p network - there are better and more specialized solutions for that (e.g. Yahoo Finance, Wolfram Alpha).

 > If oracle did not provide fact by a deadline it commited to - trader can publish `missing-fact` report.
 Oracle can dispute it by pushing fact into the Mega-P2P pool (trader's report will get amended with provided fact, thus the report can be excluded from oracle reputation).
 ```ts